 Another pro on this list is the ease of cleaning.
 Because a French press has just a few components, you can clean it very fast and efficiently.

-I use the Bialetti French press with a stainless steel outer shell, which has a high sheen.
-When cleaning the different parts, this outside shell can look dirty because of the dried-up water splashes.
+I use the Bialetti French press with a stainless steel outer shell with a high sheen.
+This outside shell can look dirty when cleaning the different parts because of the dried-up water splashes.

 So I also suggest cleaning the outsides of the beaker and base, as this will only take a few more seconds out of your day.